Blue Card Change of Employer

 The option to suspend employment serves to protect the legal requirements of the EU Blue Card.
 Within the 30-day period, the immigration authorities will review whether the new job meets the legal requirements .
 This period begins as soon as the authorities notify the worker of the suspension.
 To ensure legal certainty, the employer and the skilled worker should jointly report the change and push for a timely decision.

-A suspension of the job change with an EU Blue Card can have serious consequences: During this period, the new job cannot be taken up .
+A suspension of a job change with an EU Blue Card can have serious consequences: During this period, the new job cannot be taken up .
 Skilled workers and companies must bridge the gap, for example, through paid or unpaid leave.

 3. Legal steps in case of suspension of the job change